ycpcs/cs320-spring2016/lectures/XPdiscussion1_5.md

 Chapter 2: Learning to Drive
 ============

 Chapter 2 is all about accepting and adapting to change.
-The author states that
+The author states

 	"Everything in SW changes.
 The requirements change.
 The design changes.
 The business changes.
 The technology changes.
 The team changes.
 The team members change.
 The problem isn't change, because change is going to happen; the problem, rather, is our inability to cope with change."

 XP follows the premise that customers, internal or external, drive change, and that they should not only be "allowed" to drive change, but should be encouraged to drive change, and that they are an integral part of the XP team.